wildthink/NeXTBase/README.md

 Unique64 provides a monotonically increasing Int64 value sequence generator that encorporates the current DateTime with a user defined Int16 tag in the lower bits.
-Incorporating the DateTime virtually ensures unique ids from session to session.
+Incorporating the DateTime ensures unique ids from session to session.
 Unlike UUIDs, the sequencing is a feature for database performance.

 While not a strict requirement for using NeXTBase, it can enable the expectation and use of a globally unique Int64